ricardonunesdev/aws-ec2-wrap/README.md

 ### INVALID_STATUS

-Is thrown when you attempt to call [getInstancesByStatus)(#getinstancesbystatus) with an invalid status.
+Is thrown when you attempt to call [getInstancesByStatus](#getinstancesbystatus) with an invalid status.

 ## Feedback